Master in Atmospheric Sciences

 Writing the thesis occurs in two steps: preparation and research/writing.
 It takes at least six months if you are working full time on it, however, you are allowed to take longer.
 It is best to choose your topic and advisor in the semester prior to your last one, especially if the topic requires obtaining data.
 You find a list of topics in OLAT by clicking this link.
 After logging in with your account details, you will be redirected to the Master thesis course page, where you will have to register before you can see the list of topics and sign up for them.
 You may also ask the advisors in the research area(s) of your interest whether they have further topics or even suggest your own topic.

 The research/writing step consists of doing the research to reach the goals stated in the preparatory step and writing the thesis.
 The first part of the thesis will be a finetuned version of the preparatory work you did.
-No specific layout is prescribed for the thesis but you may use a LaTeX-template provided here: Source: Download thesis_template_v2.0 Preview: thesis_template_v2.0-1 You must also include a sworn statement about having properly conducted your research.
+No specific layout is prescribed for the thesis but you may use this LaTeX-template .
+To get an idea how it will look like, you can preview the resulting pdf rendered as html file.
+You must also include a sworn statement about having properly conducted your research.

 Phase 3: Finishing